luvnft/podsearch/README.md

 - [ ] Start opp transcriberen igjen
 - [ ] Finish the rest of the desktop design and shit
 - [ ] Make MeiliSearch production probably.
-- [ ] Convert entire Nuxt3 app to an iOS/Android app using capacitor https://dev.to/daiquiri_team/how-to-create-android-and-ios-apps-from-the-nuxtjs-application-using-capacitorjs-134h
+- [x] Convert entire Nuxt3 app to an iOS/Android app using capacitor https://dev.to/daiquiri_team/how-to-create-android-and-ios-apps-from-the-nuxtjs-application-using-capacitorjs-134h (was possible to implement)
+- [ ] Implement iOS and Android app (2 repoes, 1 each due to significant UI differences, pretty straight forward, but cant be merged with this repo)

 **Later**:
 - [ ] En bruker skal kunne se en historikk over poddehistorikken deres ala iPhone shazam,